Setting up your work environment

 • Standard practice is to include an R/ project for code, similar to src and bin directories.

-We will not use this directory in this workshop any more, hence the name.
+We will not use this directory in this course any more, hence the name.

 How your project directory should not look like